shinhs0506/SugarLevelHigh/README.md

 **Basic integrated assets**
 - More assets have been added to `data/textures`, including new textures for all buttons in the game, textures for ladders which tile according to the height of the ladder, visuals for character attacks, on-screen prompts for tutorials and level-endings, new backgrounds, storytelling elements at the start of the game, new spritesheet animations for the enemy characters, and an improved UI for a character's energy bar.

+**Complex physical interactions with environment**
+- Cracked terrain blocks can now be broken by player attacks, which will cause anything resting on top of the terrain block to fall down due to gravity.
+Blocks are flagged as `breakable` in 'createTerrain' in `level_init.cpp` and in each level's `data/levels` files, and the breakage is handled in `LevelManager::step`, where terrains with "dead" health are removed from the game.